NYC Title IX Defense Attorneys

 - Criminal Charges

 Facing any type of Title IX complaint can be enormously stressful, especially with so much on the line.
 At Raiser & Kenniff, P.C., we are committed to protecting your due process rights.
-Our New York Title IX defense lawyers understand how to effectively represent clients in these situations and will be by your side every step of the way.
+Our NYC Title IX defense lawyers understand how to effectively represent clients in these situations and will be by your side every step of the way.

 Do not go through the Title IX proceedings without a trusted legal advocate.
 Contact us online or call (888) 646-0025 to discuss your case with us.